How to increase Email Open Rate and Click-through Rate? What should be the Email Frequency?

 It is advised to check your list periodically to boost your email open rate.
 Check for the inactive subscribers and incorrect addresses.
 Keep it fresh and updated to make sure that your emails are being sent to only those who are active and at least getting the emails from you in their inbox and there is at least a chance that they are coming across your email.

 Do the A/B Testing.
 Say NO To Repetitive Email Subject Line.

 Best, Free, Sale, or some words like that known as spam words may prove to be fatal for your email subject line, body content and then the whole email.
 Always remember to use the email subject line that may tend your customer to think, if you want your email open rate to be high.
 Don’t forget that the email subject line is the first thing that a reader comes across.
 If the email subject line goes wrong, it’s an end.
 Practice the A/B testing and check what could be the best email subject line for you.
 Even the best and biggest brands do that!

 Send At The Right Time

 No one likes to be pestered with unwanted blabbering when it’s most unwanted.
 Sending an email at the wrong time will not only decrease your email open rate but worse- it may also make your users mark you as spam.
 Send emails at a right time and segment your email list carefully.
 Keep a track of what action has your customer taken.
 For example, if a customer has purchased for the first time with you, send a welcome email within a day.
-Also send an email for the feedback but after few days by which the user has used your product well to make a point.
+Also, send an email for the feedback but after a few days by which the user has used your product well to make a point.
 Any email sent at a wrong point of time may really frustrate your users, getting you the worst result.
 So, be on time the next time you send an email.

 Avoid Spam Filters